cesquivias/cesquivias.github.io/_src/posts/2014-10-13-writing-a-language-in-truffle-part-1.md

 Builtin Functions
 -----------------

 Although we have a Turing-complete language it isn't very useful if we can't do anything like interact with the outside world or manipulate our datatypes.
-Here are the builtin functions that come with Truffler.
-There's nothing special about these functions other than they already exist when Truffler starts.
+Here are the builtin functions that come with Mumbler.
+There's nothing special about these functions other than they already exist when Mumbler starts.
 They are evaluated and called like user-defined functions.

   - Arimetic functions (`+`, `-`, `*`, `/`, `%`, `=`, `>`, `<`)

     We have your basic arithmetic operations.
-Remember, Truffler only has integers so `/` does integer division and `%` is the modulo function.
+Remember, Mumbler only has integers so `/` does integer division and `%` is the modulo function.

   - List functions (`list`, `cons`, `car`, `cdr`)